GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/topics/integration-guide/index.md

 ### Implement with JavaScript and iframes

-We recommend you fork the [Topics API demo](https://glitch.com/edit/#!/topics-demo?path=README.md%3A1%3A0) and use it as a starting point for your code.
+We recommend you fork either the Topics [JavaScript API demo](https://glitch.com/edit/#!/topics-demo) or the [header demo](https://glitch.com/edit/#!/topics-demo) and use one of these as a starting point for your code.

 You can include an `<iframe>` element in HTML or add an iframe dynamically with JavaScript.
 One way to dynamically create an iframe is with the following JavaScript: